-There are minimal financial and other costs in implementation of dedicated E-7 areas and there are also many advantages to doing so.
-These include safety, operational effectiveness, flexible use of airspace and environmental savings.
-As such, Option 1 is the preferred option of the Sponsor.
+There are minimal financial and other costs involved in the introduction of dedicated E-7 areas.
+There are also several advantages; these include safety, operational effectiveness, flexible use of airspace and environmental savings.
+Finally, the creation of dedicated E-7 operating areas allows the MOD to position this air system in the optimum geographical location to maximise the effectiveness of its advanced MESA radar ensuring all training, operational and defence tasks are met.
+As such, Option 2 is the preferred option of the Sponsor.

-Option Description 0 Baseline/"Do Nothing" The "do nothing" option.
-Keep everything as it is currently, continue to use existing AEW orbit areas.
+Option Description 0 Do Nothing Operate in extant E-3 orbits.
 This will limit the operational effectiveness of the E-7 Wedgetail sensor, hindering its ability to fulfil defence tasks.
-In many instances, operation outside of the AEW orbits would then be required utilising way points for routings.
-This would reduce predictability and planning for other airspace users, and limit the tactical effectiveness of the E-7.
-1 Create dedicated E-7 areas areas Create new E-7 Wedgetail area locations, predominantly co- located with existing AEW orbit areas.
-As highlighted, this allows fulfilment of all DPs, particularly through maintenance of the known traffic environment.
+In summary, the E-7 would operate in the same manner and areas as the E-3.
+1 Do Minimum Operate in MDAs and modified E-3 areas.
+This will limit the operational effectiveness of the E-7 Wedgetail sensor, hindering its ability to fulfil defence tasks.
+In many instances, operation outside of the extant E-3 orbits would be required as the current areas are too small.
+This would reduce predictability and planning for other airspace users, increase complexity and workload for ATS units and limit the tactical effectiveness of the E-7.
+2 Create dedicated E-7 areas Create new E-7 Wedgetail areas, predominantly co-located with existing AEW orbit areas.
+This option meets all the DPs, enhances safety, reduces complexity, maintains the predictable traffic environment and meets the operational requirements of the MOD.